Entering a Swimming Gala

 Why it matters: Swimming uses a lot of energy, and your body needs fuel to perform and recover.
 Staying hydrated keeps you focused and feeling good.

-A book, tablet, or music to pass the time between races (be careful with expensive electronics near the water).
+• A book, tablet, or music to pass the time between races

 On Gala Day — What to Expect